Heritage Double Glazing – Repton School, Derby

 One of the crucial aspects of fitting new windows to such ancient buildings is the window profile.
 Some of the school’s buildings were erected hundreds of years before double glazing became commonplace.
-It would be vulgar to install modern day uPVC double glazing in such auspicious surroundings.
-However, even standard timber windows, even sash windows that have a more traditional look, have double glazing that is patently too thick to fit in with the style of the surroundings.
+It would be vulgar to install uPVC double glazing in such auspicious surroundings.
+However, most timber windows that have a more traditional look, have double glazing that is too thick to fit in with the style of the surroundings.

-Single glazed units are the preferred products for heritage projects.
+Single glazing normally the preferred product for heritage projects.
 Unfortunately ‘old school’ looks come with ‘old school’ performance in terms of heat retention and soundproofing.
 However, with the use of Pilkington SpaciaTM heritage sealed units these problems can be overcome.